Bealby/Milestone-Project-2/README.md

    developing tool in Chrome to edit pages and diagnose problems
 - [Responsive Design](http://ami.responsivedesign.is/) - Free software
     to generate Mockup of Website on different devices
+- [Validate Javascript](https://validatejavascript.com//) - Used to validate javascript

 [Go to top](#contents)